opendatamesh-initiative/odm-platform/product-plane-services/blueprint-server/README.md

 ```
 *_this is different from the local app configuration, OAuth2 parameter `scope` must include repository privileges and OAuth2  parameter `token-uri` must be explciited as full URI_

+In addition to the default parameters, 3 extra parameters could be added to change the Apache Velocity default behavior:
+* VELOCITY_VARIABLE_START_DELIMITER
+  * default value: "${"
+  * define the _start characters_ to identify a variable
+* VELOCITY_VARIABLE_STOP_DELIMITER
+  * default value: "}"
+  * define the _stop characters_ to identify a variable
+* VELOCITY_VARIABLE_STRICT_EVALUATION
+  * default value: true
+  * define whether to fail or not if a value for a variable is missing

 ### Run application
 Run the Docker image.